nunhes/mindmap-skill/README.md

 **Nodes overlapping:**
 - Reduce number of categories
-- Adjust the spacing constants in `index.html`
+- Adjust the spacing constants in `index.jsx`

 **Drag not working:**
 - Check browser console for React errors